519th Air Defense Group: Cold War

-The 519th was reconstituted, redesignated as an air defense group, and activated at Suffolk County AFB in 1953 with responsibility for air defense of the Northeastern United States.
-It was assigned the 45th Fighter-Interceptor Squadron (FIS) and 75th FIS, which were already stationed at Suffolk County AFB, flying North American F-86 Sabres as its operational components.
-The 45th FIS and 75th FIS had been assigned directly to the 4709th Defense Wing.
-The group replaced 77th Air Base Squadron as USAF host unit at Suffolk County AFB.
+The 519th was reconstituted, redesignated as an air defense group, and activated at Suffolk County Air Force Base, New York in 1953 with responsibility for air defense of the Northeastern United States.
+It was assigned the 45th and 75th Fighter-Interceptor Squadrons (FIS), which were already stationed at Suffolk County, flying North American F-86 Sabres as its operational components.
+The 45th and 75th FIS had been assigned directly to the 4709th Defense Wing.
+The group replaced the 77th Air Base Squadron as USAF host unit at Suffolk County.
 It was assigned three squadrons to perform its support responsibilities.
-Eight days later, the 331st FIS, equipped with a radar equipped and Mighty Mouse rocket armed model of the "Sabre" was activated and assigned to the group.
+Eight days after the group activated, the 331st Fighter-Interceptor Squadron, equipped with a radar equipped and Mighty Mouse rocket armed model of the Sabre was activated and assigned to the group.
 In May 1953, the 45th FIS moved to Morocco and was reassigned away from the group.
-Later in 1953, the 75th FIS upgraded to improved radar equipped "Sabres".
+Later in 1953, the 75th FIS upgraded to improved radar equipped Sabres.

 The 519th was inactivated and replaced by the 52d Fighter Group (Air Defense) as result of Air Defense Command's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded once again in 1984.